Bot Mitigation Definition

 Does Avi Provide Bot Detection and Mitigation?

-Avi Vantage delivers container ingress, software load balancers, and web application firewall services so applications are secure, available, and responsive.
-Avi Vantage provides scaling capacity, natively mitigating against dozens of DDoS attacks.
+Avi delivers container ingress, software load balancers, and web application firewall services so applications are secure, available, and responsive.
+Avi provides scaling capacity, natively mitigating against dozens of DDoS attacks.
 The platform also offers customized protection, and visibility into attacks to prevent ongoing attacks.
 Bot mitigation using Avi’s WAF is a feature that is under development and coming soon.